Edible Cookie Dough (5 Flavors!)

 • TOTAL

 Use the basic recipe as a base for all five flavors.
-In the case of the chocolate chip flavor, double chocolate chip flavor, and snickerdoodle flavor, the base recipe ingredient amounts stay the same.
+The base recipe ingredient amounts stay the same for the chocolate chip, double chocolate chip, and snickerdoodle flavors.
 For the peanut butter flavor, you need to reduce the butter called for in the basic recipe.
 For the oatmeal cookie flavor, you need to reduce the flour called for in the basic recipe.

 You Will Need